bulatza/keras_telegram_callback/README.md

 bot.getUpdates()[0]['message']['chat']['id']
 ```

- - If telegram blocked in your country use with proxy:
+ - Run this code (with proxy) if telegram blocked in your country:
 ```python
 import telepot
 bot = telepot.Bot(TELEGRAM_BOT_TOKEN)